javatlacati/swiplwebtut/webspanish.md

 Ouch!

-Clearly we're not doing this for long.
-But it's nice to know you can just print if the handy helper stuff is fighting you.
+Claramente no lo haremos por mucho tiempo.
+Sin embargo it's nice to know you can just print if the handy helper stuff is fighting you.

 Usando print_html
 ~~~~~~~~~~~~~~~~